Car theft is on the rise!

 - As soon as you notice your vehicle is stolen, contact your vehicle manufacturer/dealership to determine if they can locate your vehicle.
 Radio subscriptions, such as satellite radio, may also have tracking capabilities.

-- Report the loss to your insurance company.
+- Report the loss of your car to your insurance company.

-- Preserve any personal video surveillance you may have.
+- Preserve any personal video surveillance you may have of the theft.

 - Did you have any ID or personal information in your vehicle?
 If so, you may want to take measures to protect yourself from potential identity theft (for example, notifying your bank of any stolen bank information and arranging for credit monitoring if personal information was compromised).

 Though car theft is on the rise, following the tips above can help avoid having your vehicle stolen.

 The content in this article is for information purposes only and is not intended to be relied upon as professional or expert advice.
 Aviva and the Aviva logo are trademarks of Aviva plc. and are used under license by Aviva Canada Inc. and its subsidiary companies.